paritytech/polkadot-sdk/substrate/frame/sassafras/src/data/benchmark-results.md

 ### Conclusions

+- Here we load the full ring context data to recompute verification key for the epoch
 - Ring size influence is marginal (e.g. for 1500 validators → ~98 ms to be added to the base time)
-- This step is performed once per epoch.
+- This step is performed at most once per epoch (if validator set changes).
-- Here we load the ring context to recompute verification key for the epoch
 - Domain size for ring context influence the PoV size (see next paragraph)
-- Compression influence heavily timings (1.5sec vs 100ms for same domain size)
+- Decompression heavily influence timings (1.5sec vs 100ms for same domain size)

 ---